cecilia-sartori/gs-exam/README.md

 Because of GitHub size limitation in uploading files, some data need to be downloaded from the original source.
 Run `run_local.ipynb` as first step.
 Then follow the order described.
-You can skip the pre-processing stage (`0_datasets.ipynb`) since the generated outputs are located in the notebooks/data folder.
+You can skip the pre-processing stage (`0_datasets.ipynb`) since all intermediate outputs are stored in the notebooks/data folder.

 ## License